-The energy loss of the rolling body goes to the surface also through the work done by the contact action-reaction forces.
+The mechanical energy loss of the rolling body goes to the surface also through the work done by the contact action-reaction forces, resulting in heating of the surface and the rolling body.
 Two mechanisms are present.
 (1) Thermal energy may increase at the horizontal surface and in the ball due to compression and relaxation of materials that aren't perfectly elastic.
 (2) For materials that exhibit hysteresis and other non-linear stress-strain effects, these may cause small changes in the kinetic energy of the horizontal surface.
 This isn't usually noticed as a visual displacement, for that surface is likely very much more massive than the rolling object.

 Let's idealize some more.Some skeptic will likely suggest that we consider the hypothetical case of a really rigid body, a non-deformable body, even though no such bodies are known.
 Surely in that case there should be nothing to slow the rolling body.

 Sorry, nature always has another "gotcha" to prevent perpetual motion.

 When charges accelerate, they emit energy in the form of electromagnetic radition.
 Bodies moving in circular paths are accelerating.
 So all the charges within the atoms of our rolling body will gradually lose energy by radiation and the body's rotation will slow continually.